 Applied

 I began applying research on local ecological knowledge to protected area management and interpretation in 1997-98 with the Keekonyokie Maasai and Dorobo around Hell’s Gate National Park/Oloor Karian, Kenya.
 In 2000, I applied this data to the exhibit Maasai for the international non-governmental organization (NGO) Cultures and Communications, which received nearly one million visitors in Han-Sur-Lesse, Belgium.
-Starting in 2001, I started working with the NGO The Mountain Institute (TMI) on various interpretive and educational projects with indigenous and other peoples inside and around mountainous protected areas including Hawai‘i Volcanoes, Mount Rainier, Yosemite, and Great Smoky Mountains National Parks, Santa Monica Mountains National Recreation Area, and various National Historic Sites on Hawai‘i Island.
+In 2001, I began working with the NGO The Mountain Institute (TMI) on various interpretive and educational projects with indigenous and other peoples inside and around mountainous protected areas including Hawai‘i Volcanoes, Mount Rainier, Yosemite, and Great Smoky Mountains National Parks, Santa Monica Mountains National Recreation Area, and various National Historic Sites on Hawai‘i Island.